Islam in Wales

-Islam in Wales is a minority faith followed by 2.1% of the population of Wales, making Islam the second most practiced religion in the country after Christianity.
+Islam is a minority faith followed by 2.1% of the population of Wales, making it the second most practiced religion in the country after Christianity.

-Wales is also home to the oldest Muslim communities in the British Isles, established during the early nineteenth century by Muslim seafarers in the industrial ports of South Wales.
+Wales became home to the oldest Muslim communities in the British Isles during the early nineteenth century, with Muslim seafarers establishing their homes in the country's ports during the Industrial Revolution in Wales.
+However, there is also more ancient evidence of Muslim converts and Islamic influence throughout the country.